cloudwego/cloudwego.github.io/content/en/docs/cwgo/tutorials/cli/_index.md

 description: >
 ---

 cwgo is a command-line tool provided by CloudWeGo for generating code.
-Currently cwgo supports the IDL of thrift and protobuf, and supports the code generation of MVC Layout, Server, Client, DB and DOC, supports for automatic completion on the command line.
+Currently cwgo supports the IDL of thrift and protobuf, and supports the code generation of MVC Layout, Server, Client, DB(gorm/gen) and DOC(mongodb), supports for automatic completion on the command line.

 ## Dependency and Run Mode